 Echoing WrestleMania and neutering any whiff of immersion from the outset, the small-print stars are back with a vengeance, lest we forget that we can’t just go claiming ownership of any of the trademarked characters… and I’d always wanted a wickle pet wrestler of my own to wuv and cuddle and tend.
 Another day, another dream shattered.

-According to the manual the flying kick and running roll are executed using exactly the same joystick maneuver.
+According to the manual, the flying kick and running roll are executed using exactly the same joystick manoeuvre.
 No idea how that works unless it’s a typo.
-In fact the explanation of the control system is brimming with caveats, qualifiers and limp words such as ‘try’ and ‘attempt’ as if pre-emptively apologising for the lack of correlation between joystick commands and their outcome.
+In fact, the explanation of the control system is brimming with caveats, qualifiers and limp words such as ‘try’ and ‘attempt’ as if pre-emptively apologising for the lack of correlation between joystick commands and their outcome.

 Whether a move is pulled off or not is often dependent on your proximity to an opponent, so you could issue the same instruction with three different outcomes… as long as a menagerie of celestial bodies are in ascendance and align simultaneously.
 If not, your dumbfounded fighter could remain rooted to the spot mimicking Forest Gump attempting to wrap his grey matter around calculus.